+DevOps (Ansible and Vagrant).

-andProficient in remote server management of Amazon Web Services and game development in Unity.
+Proficient in remote server management of Amazon Web Services and game development in Unity.

 Strong base working with embedded systems and clusters management.
 Cluster development, computation and management using Pegasus, Condor, MPI and Montage.

 Management and development of software for embedded systems such as Raspberry-pi, Arduino, Photon, Odroid and Panda-Board.